-The Faculty of Architecture consists of the School of Architecture, the School of Building and the School of Town Planning.
-These Schools conduct undergraduate courses in the fields of Architecture, Building, Town Planning and Landscape Architecture.
-The courses provide education and training in the arts and sciences involved in the design and construction of buildings, in the development of cities and in landscape.
-In addition to professional and vocational training the courses include general studies subjects to provide graduates with a broad understanding of the humanities and social sciences. by the School to reflect the advances in science and technology on the one hand, and the changing needs of society on the other, it is also important that they encourage students to develop their own interests and creative abilities within the framework of the undergraduate courses offered by the School.
+The Faculty of Architecture consists of the School of Architecture, the School of Building, the Department of Industrial Arts, the School of Landscape Architecture, the School of Town Planning and the Graduate School of the Built Environment.
+These Schools and Department conduct undergraduate courses in the fields of architecture, building, town planning, landscape architecture and industrial arts.
+The courses provide education and training in the arts and sciences involved in the design and construction of buildings, in the development of cities, in landscape and in industrial arts.
+In addition to professional and vocational training the courses include general studies subjects to provide graduates with a broad understanding of the humanities and the social sciences.

+School of Architecture